 “There is a big difference between paying for backlinks or paying someone for their time to procure legitimate unpaid backlinks.”

 “As with everything marketing, it comes down to time and money,” Shallcross said.
-“If you have the time to put in to finding and creating your own links, that’s great.
+“If you have the time to put into finding and creating your own links, that’s great.
 If you don’t, you’ll need the money to hire someone to do the legwork.
-Outright buying links never works well in the end.”
+Outright buying links never work well in the end.”

 4 link-building mistakes to avoid

 Now that you know what to do to successfully build up your backlinks, here are a few things to avoid:

 - Don’t send someone an incorrectly bylined article and ask for a link.

 - Don’t play a game of my expert is better than your expert.
 This is an ugly practice wherein someone might pick apart something that appears on your website and then offer an amended piece citing their own expert.
 It’s a terrible practice that builds ill will instead of a successful link.